Mitsubishi AWC: Dynamic Four, Dynamic ECS, Active TCL

 In line with this development philosophy, Mitsubishi developed its first high performance four-wheel drive vehicle in 1987, when it equipped the Galant VR-4 with "Dynamic Four", which featured a center differential-type full-time four-wheel drive system (this system incorporated a viscous coupling unit), a four wheel steering system, four-wheel independent suspension, and a four-wheel ABS (the first total integration of these systems in the world that were highly advanced at the time).
 The 1987 Galant also featured "Dynamic ECS", a semi-active electronically controlled air suspension system (a means of actively controlling a vehicle's cornering attitude and dynamic performance) that Mitsubishi developed.
 Mitsubishi's active ECS enhanced ride comfort and kept body inclination to a minimum under all driving conditions by controlling the grip between the tires and the road surface.
 The Galant won the 1987–1988 Japan Car of the Year, the country's most prestigious automotive award.
 The Dynamic-Four system was honored by the Japan Society for the Promotion of Machine Industry (JSPMI).

-In 1990, Mitsubishi released the Diamante (Sigma) in Japan.
-It featured a new electronically controlled active trace & traction control system (the first integration of these two systems in the world) that Mitsubishi developed.
+In 1990, Mitsubishi released the Diamante (Sigma) in Japan and the Mitsubishi 3000GT, and the limousine Mitsubishi Debonair in 1992.
+They featured a new electronically controlled active trace & traction control system (the first integration of these two systems in the world) that Mitsubishi developed.
 Simply named TCL in 1990, the system has now evolved into Mitsubishi's modern Active Skid and Traction Control (ASTC) system.
 Developed to help the driver maintain the intended line through a corner; an onboard computer monitored several vehicle operating parameters through various sensors.
 When too much throttle has been used when taking a curve, engine output and braking are automatically regulated to ensure the proper line through a curve and to provide the proper amount of traction under various road surface conditions.
 While conventional traction control systems at the time featured only a slip control function, Mitsubishi's newly developed TCL system had a preventive (active) safety function which improved the course tracing performance by automatically adjusting the traction force (called "trace control") thereby restraining the development of excessive lateral acceleration while turning.
 Although not a ‘proper’ modern stability control system, trace control monitors steering angle, throttle position and individual wheel speeds although there is no yaw input.
 The TCL system's standard wheel slip control function enables better traction on slippery surfaces or during cornering.
 In addition to the TCL system's individual effect, it also works together with Diamante's electronic controlled suspension and four-wheel steering that Mitsubishi had equipped to improve total handling and performance.
 The Diamante won the Car of the Year Japan award in 1990–1991.